DIVICODER/gemconnect-lib-/README.md

 Beginners who are really interested in the frontend connectivity with the AI service but get scared on seeing those errors and not knowing how to solve them.

 ---
+## Requirements

+Before using gemconnect, install the Gemini package:

+pip install google-genai

+gemconnect itself has no dependencies.
+The user is responsible for creating and passing the Gemini client.
+---
 ## Installation

 ```bash